laravel/nova-docs/4.0/resources/fields.md

 ]),
 ```

-On the resource index and detail screens, the `MultiSelect` field's "key" value will be displayed.
+On the resource index and detail pages, the `MultiSelect` field's "key" value will be displayed.
 If you would like to display the label values instead, you may invoke the `displayUsingLabels` method when defining the field:

 ```php
 MultiSelect::make('Size')->options([